ar-work-acc/chat_app/README.md

 1. Run "run_docker_compose.sh" to start up the system.
 2. If you want to initialize the database with some data, run "npm run initdb" (optional).

+## OpenAPI

+Import into Postman.
+Next time, don't use HTTPS for local development!